Preeti684-bhardwaj/Daily-News-app/README.md

 - **User-Friendly Interface**: The app offers an intuitive and easy-to-navigate interface, making your news reading experience smooth and enjoyable.

-- **Search Functionality**: Looking for something specific?
-Utilize the search feature to find articles on particular topics or keywords.

 - **Responsive Design**: Whether you're using a desktop, tablet, or smartphone, the app is designed to adapt to various screen sizes for a consistent experience.

 - **Save Favorites**: Mark articles as favorites to quickly access them later, even across different devices.